Modified on: June 2023

 Bonus sacrifice – how to save tax

-If you’re earning more than £50,000 per year, and want to reduce your tax bill, then read on!
+Are you earning more than £50,270 per year?
+Do you want to reduce your tax bill?

 What is bonus sacrifice?